simran-2501/Scribbler/README.md

 <h1>Text Editor<h1>
-<p>This is a simple text editor that allows you to create, edit, and save text files on your computer.
-The editor is built using JavaScript, Node.js, and Electron, and runs on Windows, macOS, and Linux.<p>
+<p>This is a simple text editor that allows you to create, edit, and save text files on your computer.<p>
+<p> The editor is built using JavaScript, Node.js, and Electron, and runs on Windows, macOS, and Linux.<p>

 <h2>Features<h2>
 <p>